Skip to main content

 Image widget

-Updated over a week ago
+Updated this week

-Step 3: Now choose to upload an image from:
+Now choose to insert an image from:

 • Your computer